symsoft/ecc-api-guide/prerequisites.md

 Manual process currently not part of the API.

-ECC User gets login credentials.
+API User gets login credentials.

 A default subscription type is set up, including basic HLR & OCS settings.